Laillaa/CStat-Project/Report.md

 ## Conclusion
 ## Annex
 ---
-University of Neuchâtel
-This work was done as part of the "Computational Statistics" course.
+University of Neuchâtel- This work was done as part of the "Computational Statistics" course.